City Projects

 Aquatic Complex (Wald Park)

-The Aquatic Complex features a competition pool and a family-style leisure pool.
+The Aquatic Complex at Wald Park officially opened September 5, 2020 and features a competition pool and a family-style leisure pool.
 The family-style leisure pool features a zero-step entry, interactive water features and a swirling vortex offered specifically to entertain our youngest swimmers.
 The competition pool is designed for intermediate to advanced swimmers and offers a 12’ diving well, four dedicated lap lanes and an open swim area.
 Also within the pool area are lounge chairs for tanning in the sun or relaxing in shady areas, restrooms/locker rooms and a concessions area with a dedicated covered dining space.

 Cahaba Heights Park